Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Supplementary Material

 \subsection{Evolutionary algorithm}

 Here we follow a slightly modified version of the evolutionary algorithm employed in \cite{Caetano}.
-To simulate the evolution of the whole population, one needs first to extend the system of ecological dynamics Eqs.(\ref{eq:Model1}-\ref{eq:Model3}) for an arbitrary number M of sub-populations:
+To simulate the evolution of the whole population, one needs first to extend the system of ecological dynamics Eqs.(1-3) of the main text for an arbitrary number M of sub-populations:

 where $j=1, \ldots, M$ is the sub-population index.
 Starting from a single monomorphic population, so that $M=1$, one integrates the previous of equations until a steady state is reached.
 After that, if any of the existing sub-populations falls below a small extinction threshold density (arbitrarily fixed to $n_{min}=10^{-6}$), it is removed from the system.
 Then, a new ``mutant'' subtype is split from one of the resident sub-types, characterized by $(V_g, V_a)$ that is randomly chosen with probability proportional to its total growth rate in the steady state.